qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 the non-food items.
 That’s a simple way to filter out the outliers.

-**The `average_vector` strategy still requires providing at least one positive example!** However, since cosine distance is set up for the collection used in the demo, we could have faked it using [a trick described in the previous article](/articles/food-discovery-demo/#negative-feedback-only).
+**The `average_vector` strategy still requires providing at least one positive example!** However, since cosine distance is set up for the collection used in the demo, we faked it using [a trick described in the previous article](/articles/food-discovery-demo/#negative-feedback-only).
 In a nutshell, if you only pass negative examples, their vectors will be averaged, and the negated resulting vector will be used as a query to the search endpoint.